jamalh110/farmville/README.md

 - Inside the virtual desktop, right click and select "Open Terminal Here".
 Then, cd into the farmville folder and use `./compile.sh` to compile and `./run.sh` to run
 - After your first build, you can edit the farmville source code on your local computer, and use `./compile.sh skip-cugl` in the virtual desktop to speed up compilation
 ### VM:
-- If neither native nor Docker works for you, post on Ed and a TA will try to help you.
-If nothing works, the TA will help you set up Virtual Box which should be guaranteed to work
+- If neither native nor Docker works for you, come to office hours or post on Ed and a TA will try to help you.
+If nothing works, the TA will help you set up a VM which should be guaranteed to work

 ## The scenario:
 - We have a set of barns that produce eggs, flour, butter and sugar.